developer0702/emp_bank/k8s/README.md

 ## HCC K8S Support

-Temporary home of support files and scripts used to manage or configure the deployment of the Contribution API service.
+Temporary home of support files and scripts used to manage or configure the deployment of the EmployerDetails API service.
 These will likely move to a new home once we have things working consistently.

 # Ingress, Egress, and Port Usage